 Indicate the full name of the author who will give each Conclusion Interview statement.

 What is most important thing to remember when attempting this procedure?
-Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to.
+Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section this advice correlates to What are other important aspects to remember before attempting this procedure?

-Author Name: ____ (Step: __) (Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)
+Jacqueline SR Chin: Use proper controls for animals and vehicle solvent for the drug tested.
+In addition, behavioral rhythms are affected by circadian processes, and thus experimental replicates done on different days should be performed within the same hours.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.